 Setting adequate reserves for policies underwritten represents the largest risk to an insurance company.
 The key purpose of the Reserving Committee is to ensure appropriate reserving processes are in place at the Company and that the level of reserves booked by the Company is reasonable.
-The key responsibilities of this committee are to present, discuss and review of the appropriateness of assumptions of reserving performance and positions and make reports and recommendations to the Risk and Compliance Committee and senior management team.
+The key responsibilities of this committee are to determine and recommend reserving levels for the business underwritten by the Company, ensure the reserving process is effective in providing the Board with the agreed level of comfort that the reserves in the Financial Statements are appropriate and to ensure that the Solvency II technical provisions are appropriate.

 The Company maintains an Actuarial function that projects an independent actuarial estimate of the reserves for each class of business.
-These are presented at the Reserving Committee to challenge management's view of the reserves.
-The discussions and challenges around the reserve setting process are formally minuted.
+These are presented and reviewed at the Reserving Committee to challenge management's view of the reserves.
+The discussions and changes to reserves are formally minuted.

-The Reserving Committee consists of four members, who are the Chief Executive Officer; Chief Finance Officer; the Head of Underwriting and a Non-Executive Director.
-The Head of Risk and Compliance, Head of Claims and the Head of Actuarial Finance are attendees.
+The Reserving Committee consists of four members, who are the Chief Executive Officer; Chief Finance Officer and the Head of Underwriting.
+The Head of Risk and Compliance, Head of Claims and the Head of Actuarial Function are attendees.